einarjon/adventofcode.sh/README.md

 Description of what I'm doing.
 Contains spoilers....

 ### 01.sh
- 1. Simple grep.
-Loop through all the numbers looking for 2020-i.
+ 1. Use an array as a hash table.
+Loop through all the numbers looking for 2020-a.
- 2. Double loop through all the numbers looking for 2020-i-j.
+ 2. Double loop through all the numbers looking for 2020-a-b.

 ### 02.sh
  Simple read and string manipulation.
 Use IFS to split up the min/max and remove the ':'.